-The story of how Toronto billionaire Michael DeGroot lost US$111 million in connection with casinos in the Dominican Republic is quite surreal from a gambling law perspective, and even more surreal is that some of the people the The Fifth Estate called the “shady cast of characters” who made the US$111 million disappear, seem to have come out of it unscathed.
-For now.
+The story of how Toronto billionaire Michael DeGroot allegedly lost US$111 million in connection with casinos in the Dominican Republic is a surreal story, and even more surreal is that some of the people the The Fifth Estate called the “shady cast of characters”, seem to have come out of it unscathed.

-Mr. DeGroot is a well-known, well-connected and well-liked elderly Bay Street billionaire and philanthropist in Canada who founded Laidlaw.
+Mr. DeGroot is a well-known elderly Bay Street billionaire and philanthropist in Canada who founded Laidlaw.

 In 2011, he was open to a new type of investment opportunity and was looking at casinos.

 The Globe & Mail and The Fifth Estate investigated the story of how he came to be an investor in casinos in the Dominican Republic, and in this documentary called “The Mob and Michael DeGroot”, the Fifth Estate explains how, in 2011, Mr. DeGroot was approached by Toronto and Vaughn resident Andrew Pajak who introduced him to Antonio and Francesco Carbone, to invest in buying a series of old casinos, lottery businesses, nightclubs and such in the Dominican Republic under the umbrella of the Dream Group.